CharaChorder/docs/docs/Beta Releases.rst

 Fixed swapped Right Shift and Quote keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Right Shift typed a single quote, and the single quote key behaved as Right Shift.

 CC One Fixes
 ~~~~~~~~~~~~

 Incorrect max chord count
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In a past update it was incorrectly stated that the maximum chord count was increased to 16k.
-The actual increase was to 10,240.
-With additional optimization the maximum chord count was now lifted to 11,720.
+In a past update, we incorrectly stated that the maximum chord count was increased to 16.000 (sixteen thousand).
+However, the actual increase was to 10.240 (ten thousand, two hundred forty), but with additional optimization, the maximum chord count has now been raised to 11.720 (eleven thousand, seven hundred twenty).

 Memory corruption when approaching chord limit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^